A STARTUP TALK for students and young entrepreneurs was held at the Growth Point space of SPbGASU.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.

-An educational course from Lenstroytrest has launched at St. Petersburg State University of Architecture and Civil Engineering.
+The "Themis of the 21st Century" Olympiad for schoolchildren has concluded at St. Petersburg State University of Architecture and Civil Engineering.

 Translation.
 Region: Russian Federation –